Samuels-Development/sd-minesweeper/README.md

 # sd-minesweeper

 This minigame is a twist on the classic 'Minesweeper', where players start with a set balance.
-Each safe move increases this balance, while uncovering a mine ends the game.
-The goal is to maximize gains without hitting any mines.
+Each safe move increases this balance, while uncovering a mine ends the game and reset the balance back to the initial starting amount.
+The goal is to maximize gains without hitting any mines and cashing out.
 A golden crown can be hit to receive a special reward item.

 Feel free to star the repository and check out my store and discord @ Discord: https://discord.gg/samueldev & Store: https://fivem.samueldev.shop
 For support inquires please create a post in the support-forum channel on discord or create an issue here on Github.